Maintainer-One/maintainer-one-web-app/README.md

 - **v0:** Landing page
 - **v1:** First protocol implemented and solid foundations in place with a great user experience and developer experience
 - **v2:** Start separating the coding aspects of the game from fan experience
 - **And beyond:** I don't know.
-I have some many plans for this game that I will be able to continue tinkering on it forever but I would also love for it to be something that progresses with community input so reach out with your ideas!
+I have so many plans for this game that I will be able to continue tinkering on it forever but would love for it to grow with community input so reach out with your ideas!

 ## Contributing